-Join us for the The Ant Project Workshop in partnership with Residency Unlimited, and explore the projects of artists/curators Ines Amado, Lulu Meng (2015 RU alumna) and Dainy Tapia, who aim to make the audience an active participant in the experience of art.
+Join us for the The Ant Project Workshop in partnership with Residency Unlimited, and explore the projects of artists/curators Ines Amado, Lulu Meng (2015 RU alum) and Dainy Tapia who aim to make the audience an active participant in the experience of art.

-BreadMatters is a cultural program of exhibitions, workshops and debate with a focus on participation, inclusion, and engagement.
-Photo: Ines Amado.
+BreadMatters, is a cultural programme of exhibition, workshops and debate.
+The focus is on participation, inclusion, partaking and engagement.
+(Ines Amado)

-Loved Ones Map.
-A participatory interactive map inspired by COVID-19 that counteracts the situation to create a visual image of love and care.
-Courtesy of the artist.
+Loved Ones Map, a participatory interactive map.
+It is inspired by but counteracts the COVID-19 situation to create a visual image of love and care.
+(Lulu Meng)

 @art.seen.365.
 Promoting art and artists everyday of the year via instagram.
-Courtesy of Dainy Tapia.
+(Dainy Tapia)